lyubeka99/hAPI/README.md

 The module will fuzz each endpoint with a list of HTTP verbs.
 The wordlist can be supplied by the user.
 If not, the default wordlist (brorowed from [SecLists](https://github.com/danielmiessler/SecLists/blob/master/Fuzzing/http-request-methods.txt)) will be used.
 It will then cross-check the application's response with the expected response from the OpenAPI specification.
 If the response code differs, the entry will be flagged.

 ## Limitiation and future plans
-Currently, the tool only works with an OpenAPI schema as input.
+1. Currently, the tool only works with an OpenAPI schema as input.
 I plan to expand the possible inputs.

-Currently, the tool only creates reports in HTML format.
-If there is demand for such functionality, I may add other output formats such as JSON, Markdown (or other).
-Let me know.
+2. The tool generates reports in HTML and JSON.
+Let me know if you would like any other report formats.